 If possible, eighth grade students and their parents should schedule high school visits for days when SJS is closed and the high schools are in session.
 High school visitation is only permissible for eighth grade students.
-In the event that high school visits must occur when St. Joseph School is in session, eighth grade students are permitted two excused days provided documentation from the high school is provided.
-Absence is initially marked as unexcused and will be changed by the office when documentation confirming the visit is received from the high school.
+In the event that high school visits must occur when St. Joseph School is in session, eighth grade students are permitted three excused days provided documentation from the high school is provided.
+Absence is initially marked as absent and will be changed by the office to shadow day when documentation confirming the visit is received from the high school.
 This documentation should be submitted by the eighth grade student to their homeroom teacher.

-HOME/SCHOOL ASSOCIATION
+HOME SCHOOL ASSOCIATION

-The Home/School Association (HSA) exists as a strong support of the school in fundraising efforts to enhance and augment programs and activities that otherwise would not be available to students and teachers.
+The purpose of a Home School Association (HSA) is to partner with the school in providing support for both academic and social aspects of the school.
+The Home School Association (HSA) exists as a strong support of the school in fundraising efforts to enhance and augment programs and activities that otherwise would not be available to students and teachers.
 Your membership assures the children and staff of St. Joseph School of your support, and offers you an opportunity to be an active, participating parent/guardian.
-The purpose of a Home and School Association is to partner with the school in providing support for both the academic and social aspects of the school.

-Our Home/School Association sponsors the fundraising efforts and events for the year.
+The purpose of a Home School Association is to partner with the school in providing support for both the academic and social aspects of the school.
+Our Home School Association sponsors the fundraising efforts and events for the year.
 Proceeds from school fundraisers are directed to the school operating budget.
 Proceeds from HSA events help to fund many programs at St. Joseph that enrich the school program.

-The Home/School Association is based on the philosophy that the partnership between parents and school professionals is essential in the development of values consistent with and reflective of Christian principles.
+The Home School Association is based on the philosophy that the partnership between parents and school professionals is essential in the development of values consistent with and reflective of Christian principles.
 It believes that the development and nurturing of the school community is based and accomplished in an atmosphere of trust and cooperation which respects the distinctive qualities, talents, abilities, and needs of each person.
 By providing a means of service, social, and fund raising activities in support of the school the Association recognizes its role in affirming the school community and its members as living expressions of God's love.
 Mindful of Gospel values, the Association seeks to model service, promote goodwill, and foster a sincere appreciation for the ideals of a Catholic school education.
-The Home/School Association is a vital means of support to the School and an important channel of communication between the Parents and the School.
+The Home School Association is a vital means of support to the School and an important channel of communication between the Parents and the School.